lattematics/hotpot/README.md

 2. Create a new branch using `git checkout -b `
 3. Push the code using `git push origin `
 4. Our team will try to resolve any conflicts and merge the push

+### ALTERNATIVELY
+You can take inspiration from our project, create your own repository, and set everything up how you like it.
+Just give us credit for the idea.

+## Suggested Features
+**This is the list of some features that we had originally planned to create but wasn't able to:**
+- Have a robust resource database containing resources outside of Seattle
+- Resource database that is constantly being maintained
+- Adding more questions to the quiz
+- Adding more tags for our resources
+- Adding tags for forum posts
+- Quiz personalzation results be saved in user's account
+- Personalzation spanning the different features (helps narrow down both resource and forum posts)

 ## Licence
 HealthUs is licensed under the MIT License https://github.com/lattematics/hotpot/blob/main/LICENSE